Receive updates on our range of cultural tours and music festivals via email:

 - Superb restaurants, from simple trattorias to the Michelin starred.

-- Discover the colourful street markets of Palermo; visit authentic salt flats near Trapani and historic cellars in Marsala.
+- Colourful Palermo street markets, authentic salt flats near Trapani, historic cellars in Marsala.

 - Learn about making wine, olive oil and artisan foods from the craftsmen and women who carry on these age-old traditions.

-- A full spectrum of culinary experiences, from street food in Palermo to dinner in a private palazzo.
+- Spectrum of culinary experiences from street food in Palermo to dinner in a palazzo.
+Emphasis on authentic tradition rather than haute cuisine.

 19–25 Oct 2015